dchrzanowski/mtml/README.md

 The scenario file is mandatory, any additional command line argument's functionality is described by the developer in the **scenario** file and the **templates**

 # Setup and quick tutorial
 Let's say that we are working on a back-end in [NestJS](https://nestjs.com/).
 The requirement is to build an API endpoint for each database's **entity**.
 The back-end database uses [TypeORM](http://typeorm.io) as a wrapper.
-To keep things simple the back-end code is very simplified and lacks import etc.
+To keep things simple for this tutorial, the back-end code is very simplified and lacks imports, etc.

 ## Create a project folder
 Make sure that you've [installed](#installation) `mtml`.

 Create an empty folder to follow this small tutorial.

 *NOTE*: All of the below setup files are available in the `examples` folder.